Hilbert space fragmentation imposed real spectrum of non-Hermitian systems: Introduction

-\emph{Introduction.}--- Non-Hermitian many-body Hamiltonians are of great current interest for their relevance to open quantum systems, and also for their novel properties without Hermitian analog~\cite{reviews_nonH, nonhlit1,nonhlit2,nonhlit3,nonhlit4,nonhlit5,nonhlit6,nonhlit7,nonhlit8,nonhlit9, nonhlit10,nonhlit11,nonhlit12,nonhlit13,nhdyn1,nhdyn2,nhdyn3,nhdyn4,nhdyn5,nhdyn6}.
-One such feature in the spectrum is an exceptional point, where certain energy eigenvalues and eigenfunctions coalesce, while across it eigenvalues can transform from being real to complex~\cite{reviews_EP, eptop1,eptop2,eptop3,eptop4,eptop5,eptop6}.
+Non-Hermitian many-body Hamiltonians are of great current interest for their relevance to open quantum systems, and also for their novel properties without Hermitian analog~\cite{reviews_nonH, nonhlit1,nonhlit2,nonhlit3,nonhlit4,nonhlit5,nonhlit6,nonhlit7,nonhlit8,nonhlit9, nonhlit10,nonhlit11,nonhlit12,nonhlit13,nhdyn1,nhdyn2,nhdyn3,nhdyn4,nhdyn5,nhdyn6}.
+These features include novel topological properties including the presence of so called exceptional points.
+At these points, certain energy eigenvalues are degenerate and the corresponding eigenfunctions coalesce.
+Across such points, these eigenvalues can transform from being real to complex~\cite{reviews_EP, eptop1,eptop2,eptop3,eptop4,eptop5,eptop6}.
+Moreover, the non-equilibrium dynamics of such systems are of interest since they posses qualitatively different characteristics compared to that of their closed Hermitian counterparts \cite{nhdyn1,nhdyn2,nhdyn3,nhdyn4,nhdyn5,nhdyn6}.
+Some such characteristics include the presence of athermal steady states and entanglement transitions following a quench or in the presence of a periodic drive.

-The purpose of the current work is to investigate an important related feature.
+The purpose of the current work is to investigate an important related feature of these systems.
 Namely, why the spectra of certain non-Hermitian Hamiltonians are entirely real in some parameter regimes.
-Note, this question cannot be addressed completely by invoking global symmetry properties.
-For example, a property such as pseudo-Hermitcity only guarantees that complex eigenvalues, if they appear, come in complex conjugate pairs~\cite{Mostafazadeh2002a,Mostafazadeh2002b}.
-Likewise, a so-called $\mathcal{P} \mathcal{T}$-symmetric system has completely real eigenvalues only in the regime where all the energy eigenfunctions are also simultaneously eigenfunctions of the $\mathcal{P} \mathcal{T}$ operator~\cite{bender2007,zyablovsky2014,ozdemir2019}, and the question remains as to what guarantees the latter.
+Note, this question cannot be addressed completely by invoking global symmetries.
+For example, pseudo-Hermitcity only guarantees that complex eigenvalues, if they appear, come in complex conjugate pairs~\cite{Mostafazadeh2002a,Mostafazadeh2002b}.
+Likewise, a so-called $\mathcal{P} \mathcal{T}$-symmetric system, where $\mathcal{P}$ and $\mathcal{T}$ refer to parity and time reversal operators, respectively, has completely real eigenvalues only in the regime where all the energy eigenfunctions are also simultaneously eigenfunctions of the $\mathcal{P} \mathcal{T}$ operator~\cite{bender2007,zyablovsky2014,ozdemir2019}, and the question remains as to what guarantees the latter.
+In fact, as discussed later, the models that we study in this work are not $\mathcal{P} \mathcal{T}$-symmetric and, as such, $\mathcal{P} \mathcal{T}$ symmetry plays no role.

-In this work we study a canonical non-Hermitian system, namely the interacting fermionic Hatano-Nelson model comprising of a finite chain of spinless fermions with non-reciprocal hopping and with nearest-neighbor interaction~\cite{nonhlit11}, shown schematically in Fig.~\ref{fig1}(a).
-It is well-known that this model has a ``phase'' at large enough interaction in which all the many-body energy eigenvalues are real~\cite{zhang2022}.
-Our goal here is to examine microscopically what gives rise to and protects this phase.
+In this work we show that the combination of dynamical constraints imposed in the limit of large interaction along with global symmetries together can protect a ``phase'' where the spectrum is entirely real.
+We illustrate our idea with finite chains of the fermionic Hatano-Nelson (HN) and the non-Hermitian Su-Schrieffer-Heeger (SSH) models with nearest neighbor interaction.